-\hookrightarrow The MAP thus asserts no ranking between ALIGN-REFL-L and ALIGN-ROOT-L (12a), meaning that other factors will have to determine their relative ranking.
+- → The MAP thus asserts no ranking between Align-Refl-L and Align-Root-L (12a), meaning that other factors will have to determine their relative ranking. - (11) Morphosyntactic structures with Reflexive (after head movement) - a.
+Form V tukutctiba - b.
 Form VIII ktutiba

-- (11) Morphosyntactic structures with Reflexive (after head movement) - a.
-Form V tukut_ctiba